kaiyuanw/mdtest/mdtest/README.md

 is the way to tell `mdtest` what kind of devices you want your applications to run on.
 The spec file gives you the flexibility to choose your app device either uniquely by specifying the device id, or roughly by specifying some properties of the devices.
-The device nickname refers to a flutter driver instance that will be used to automate the application and device that satisfiy the test spec.
-You can use the nickname to create a flutter driver instance in your test script.
+The device nickname refers to a Flutter driver instance that will be used to automate the application and device that satisfiy the test spec.
+You can use the nickname to create a Flutter driver instance in your test script.
 The ability to roughly specify device requirements and refer a driver instance by its nickname makes your test script portable to any platform anywhere in the world, as long as sufficient available devices are detected by `mdtest`.
-The test scripts specified in the test spec should contain flutter driver tests for integration testing.
+The test scripts specified in the test spec should contain Flutter driver tests for integration testing.

 `mdtest` uses a test spec to find devices that each application can run on based on the given device properties and initiate the test runs.
 The test spec is in